burnsgirl/Employee-Directory-2/README.md

 No installation needed.

 ## Usage
 This application is used for viewing your employees.
-You can also access general information about each emplployee.
+You can also access general information about each employee.
 Use the filter option to sort the employees by age or by the country they reside in.
+You can also sort them in alphabetical order by last name.

 ## Technologies
 Technologies used: JavaScript, Express, Node.js, HTML, CSS, React